dagmara1223/Health_Checker/README.md

    - **Body Temperature** 🌡️
    - **Human Benchmark Test Results** (e.g., Reaction Time) ⏱️
    - **Emotional State** 😊😟
+   Each row in the Google Sheets contains data collected from participants for a specific day.
+The structure of each row is as follows: day 1 -> person 1 day 1 -> person 2 day 1 -> person 3 day 2 -> person 1 etc.

 3. **Daily Drawing**:
    Participants draw a representation of their emotional state for the day.